woocommerce/woocommerce/docs/utilities/configuring-caching-plugins.md

 ---
-post_title: Configuring Caching Plugins for WooCommerce
+post_title: Configuring caching plugins for WooCommerce
 ---

 ## Excluding Pages from the Cache